getlift/lift/README.md

 Got ideas for new constructs?
 [Open and upvote drafts](https://github.com/getlift/lift/discussions/categories/components).

+## Ejecting

+You can eject from Lift at any time: Lift is based on CloudFormation.
+That allows anyone to kickstart a project with Lift, and fallback to CloudFormation if you ever grow out of it.

+To eject:

+- export the CloudFormation template via `serverless lift eject`
+- copy the parts you want to turn into CloudFormation and paste them in the [`resources` section of serverless.yml](https://www.serverless.com/framework/docs/providers/aws/guide/resources/)
+- don't forget to remove from `serverless.yml` the Lift constructs you have turned into CloudFormation

 ---

 ## Lift is built and maintained with love ❤️ by